inyong37/Study/_Framework/ReinforcementLearning/Gym.md

 Read more about the Farama Foundation and the backstory of the transition from Gym to Gymnasium - Announcing The Farama Foundation: https://farama.org/Announcing-The-Farama-Foundation

+### Important Notice

+The team that has been maintaining Gym since 2021 has moved all future development to Gymnasium, a drop in replacement for Gym (import gymnasium as gym), and Gym will not be receiving any future updates.
+Please switch over to Gymnasium as soon as you're able to do so.
+If you'd like to read more about the story behind this switch, please check out this blog post.

 ---

 ### Reference